Ayush1M/Space-tourism-Website/README.md

  * [What I Learned](#what-i-learned)

 # Overview of the Project
-This is a battle game between wizard and demons using the concepts of vanilla JS.
+This project is based to take you on a Space travel Journey and to explore different plannets with different technologies.
+This website is fully responsive and made with HTML, CSS and Javascript.

 ## Screenshot